 The seepage studies provided here are brief reports that were incorporated into a final study report for the ongoing Optimizing Stream Flow Enhancement project funded by Pacific Coast Salmon Recovery Fund grants.
-The seepage studies in the Upper Salmon River Basin are conducted to gain an understanding of the surface water hydrology for a specific stream reach; specifically the data is needed to populate hydrology models and to guide decision making by resource management agencies and landowners.
+The seepage studies in the Upper Salmon River Basin were conducted to gain an understanding of the surface water hydrology for a specific stream reach.
+Specifically, the data was needed to populate hydrology models and to guide decision-making by resource management agencies and landowners.

-An understanding of the seasonal and spatial distribution of surface flows, reach gains and loses, reveals a greater understanding of the groundwater-surface water interactions.
-These seepage studies were conducted by measuring stream flow, diversions, surface returns from diversions, and tributary inflows within a short period of time, typically one day.
+An understanding of the seasonal and spatial distribution of surface flows, reach gains, and reach loses revealed a greater understanding of the groundwater-surface water interactions.
+These seepage studies were conducted by measuring stream flow, diversions, surface returns from diversions, and tributary inflows within a short time period (typically one day).
 Seepage (gain or loss) for a reach was determined by deducting the inflows of tributaries and diversion returns and adding back in the outflows.
 The results are compared to measured flows at the bottom of the reach or sub-reach.
-If the calculated water at the bottom of the reach is greater than the measured, then there is a loss of flow to groundwater.
-If the summed values are less than the measured, then the stream is gaining flow from groundwater.
-Care was taken to ensure the study represented gains and losses by monitoring stream gages and by re-measuring the stream flow at the upstream measuring point at the end of the study.
-This ensured that the differences between measurements were related to ground and surface waters interaction not to surface water changes.
+If the calculated water at the bottom of the reach was greater than the measured, then there was a loss of flow to groundwater.
+If the summed values were less than the measured, then the stream was gaining flow from groundwater.
+Care was taken to ensure that the study represented gains and losses by monitoring stream gages and by re-measuring the stream flow at the upstream measuring point at the end of the study.
+This ensured that the differences between measurements were related to groundwater and surface water interaction and not to surface water changes.